LLNL/sundials/doc/arkode/guide/source/Introduction.rst

 Changes in v5.6.0
 -----------------

-Added support for relaxation Runge-Kutta methods in ARKStep, see :numref:`ARKODE.Mathematics.Relaxation` and :numref:`ARKODE.Usage.ARKStep.Relaxation` for more information.
+Added support for relaxation Runge-Kutta methods in ERKStep and ARKStep, see :numref:`ARKODE.Mathematics.Relaxation`, :numref:`ARKODE.Usage.ERKStep.Relaxation`, and :numref:`ARKODE.Usage.ARKStep.Relaxation` for more information.

 Changes in v5.5.0
 -----------------